dolfly/nmdb/doc/design.rst

 with *set* or *set_sync*, which is hard to miss, so it's unlikely you will do this.

-The server assumes you have a brain, and you will not make a mess out of it.
+The server assumes you have a brain, and that you will use it.

 Request processing